RaffertyR/Year-Calendar-Script-for-Scribus/README.md

 Many build-in controls.
 Parts of this script are taken from the MonthlyCalendar script for Scribus.

-# instructions file will follow!
+# Please read the instructions file!

 ![year_calendars](year_calendars.jpg)